aunkrig/lfr/README.md

   * Patterns that contain a possessive quantifier of ANY; e.g. <code>"xxxA++xxx"</code>

   ("ANY" means the "." pattern, and the DOTALL flag being active.)

+## Facade

+If you want to switch between JUR and LFR at *runtime*, you can use "de.unkrig.ref4j", the "regular expressions facade for Java".

 ## License